gtaws/ProtectWithWAF/lab1/README 2.md

 1. Login to AWS console and choose EC2 service.

-2. Choose **Load Balancers** in the left menu and then choose your load balancer created by CloudFormation stack.
+2. Choose **Load Balancers** in the left menu and then choose your load balancer created by the lab.

 3. Go to **Integrated Services** tab and click on **Create Web ACL** button.
 You'll be directed to the **WAF & Shield** service console.